 How is Peppermint Oil Produced?

-Did you know that it takes about 77 kilograms of leaves to make 1 kilogram of oil?
+That it takes about 77 kilograms of leaves to make 1 kilogram of oil?

 I believe in being completely transparent with my Ollie-lovers about the sourcing, extraction, and preparation process of the oils that are sold here.
 Nothing but the best and nothing but the truth here!